mcanam/liricle/README.md

 # Liricle

-liricle is javascript library for syncing timed lyrics with song.
+Liricle is javascript library for syncing timed lyrics or commonly called [LRC file format](https://en.wikipedia.org/wiki/LRC_(file_format)) with song.

 you can see the demo [here](https://mcanam.github.io/liricle/)

-> liricle now supports enhanced lrc format
+> Liricle now support enhanced LRC format 🎉
+> thanks to [@itaibh](https://github.com/itaibh) for the feature request and contributions 🤘

 ## Install 📦